The 10 Most Infamous Product Placements in Movies of All Time

 Some viewers thought this scene cheapened the movie, while others admired its satire.
 "I'll have the Big Mac, please."
 Make that two!

-Reese's Pieces probably wouldn't exist today if it wasn't for Steven Spielberg.
-The candy doesn't play a huge role in the movie—young Elliot (Henry Thomas) uses it to lure his alien buddy into his house—but it was notable enough to boost sales and out of imminent danger.
+Reese's Pieces probably wouldn't exist today if it weren't for Steven Spielberg.
+The candy doesn't play a huge role in the movie—young Elliot (played by Henry Thomas) uses it to lure his alien buddy into his house—but it helped boost sales enough to keep it alive.

 Originally, M&M's were supposed to be used, but Mars, Inc. refused on the basis that E.T. might scare children.
-So, Hershey's gladly took up the offer, mainly because one of Universal's vice presidents asked their son what he would use as bait.
+So, Hershey's gladly took up the offer (mainly because one of Universal's vice presidents asked their own son what he would use as bait).

 Sales of Reese's Pieces tripled within two weeks of the premiere of E.T.
 The Extra-Terrestrial (helped along by a series of TV ads for the film).